zivc/ng-sails/README.md

     $scope.user = new $sails('user', $scope);

-`$scope.user` will now be populated with an ng-sails object.
+`$scope.user` will now be populated with an ng-sails array-like object.
 The object prototype contains CRUD methods.
-The `$scope.user.model` object contains your current data and will update in real time when things change on the server.
+The `$scope.user` array contains your current data and will update in real time when things change on the server.

 If you need to assign your sails model to an angular model with a different name, or perhaps you're fetching a method from within your controller - then you'll need to specify three parameters to `$sails`.